-Bill Hefferman will be speaking at the ACMP National Conference, in New Orleans, LA, on May 23rd, 2017.
+Bill Hefferman will be speaking at the ACMP National Conference, in Las Vegas, NV, on March 27th, 2018.
 Learn more here.

 As a leader, being cognizant of your own emotional reaction to change – and aware of how to build your own resiliency to that change – is like putting your oxygen mask on before helping others.
 We can make or break a change effort by our attitude.
 It’s imperative we get ourselves under control and on board as quickly as possible, so we can shepherd our people through their own reaction to the change.